 - 1 Go to the ASM tab.

 - 2 Select the check boxes to the left of the requested ASM agents.

-- 3 Click Agent settings.
+- 3 Click Settings.

-- 4 Click Configure ASM agents.
+- 4 Click Administration.

 - 5 In the Connection Details view, select the check boxes to the left of the ASM agents for which uniform credentials are to be set.
 To cancel the selection, click Select None and select again

 - 6 Click Set Credentials.